-Course Outcomes: Upon completion of this course, a student will be
+Course Outcomes: Upon completion of this course, a student will be able to

-- Clear of how to strategize in day to day situations - Take decisions which benefit as many as possible - Model all practical situations as a game and find its solution - When to form coalitions and not.
+- Strategize in day to day situations. - Take decisions which benefit as many as possible. - Model all practical situations as a game and find its solution. - Know when to form coalitions and not.